SJRogerson/cv-datasheets/cv-corpus-23.0-2025-09-17/draft/en/kw.md

 ### Funding

-This dataset was funded by the Open Multilingual Speech Fund.
+This dataset was partially funded by the Open Multilingual Speech Fund.

 ## Licence